 10. Behavior of Structures, etc.

-Some techniques used for demolition are given in table.
+Types of demolition techniques used for building construction are given as in table.

 1. Manual Demolition: